8th session of the Central Committee of the League of Communists of Serbia: Legacy

 The 8th session marked a turning point in the history of Serbia and Yugoslavia.
 LeBor, who wrote the book Milosevic: A Biography, said that Yugoslavia's history could have taken a different route if Pavlović had won the power struggle, stating, "He was the kind of thoughtful political leader who understood that, with the approaching end of Communism, Yugoslavia needed to move towards social democracy and political liberalisation".
 Milan Milošević, a Vreme journalist, said in 2018 that the 8th session left "consequences of which we still feel today", while Živana Olbina, a NIN magazine journalist who reported on the events in September 1987, described the session as historical.
-Writer Jovica Trkulja categorised the 8th session as part of a chain of events that led to the rise of Milošević.
+The writer Jovica Trkulja categorised the 8th session as part of a chain of events that led to the rise of Milošević.

-Journalist Nedim Sejdinović said that there have been several interpretations of the 8th session.
+The journalist Nedim Sejdinović said that there have been several interpretations of the 8th session.
 Sejdinović claims that the consensus among historians and political scientists is that if Pavlović and Stambolić had won the power struggle, the history of Yugoslavia would have been different.
 Political scientist Ljubinka Trgovčević similarly states that Yugoslavia "might have disintegrated, but there certainly would not have been any bloodshed".
-Political scientists Marc Hansmann, Elisabeth Bakke, and Ingo Peters said that the dissolution of Yugoslavia could have been "a less disastrous" if Milošević lost at the 8th session.
-Historian Branka Prpa also said that if Stambolić had won, Yugoslavia would have drifted towards a different path instead.
+The political scientists Marc Hansmann, Elisabeth Bakke, and Ingo Peters said that the dissolution of Yugoslavia could have been "a less disastrous" if Milošević lost at the 8th session.
+The historian Branka Prpa also said that if Stambolić had won, Yugoslavia would have drifted towards a different path instead.
 Milan Kučan, Slovenia's first president, said that Yugoslavia's fate could have been different if the 8th session had not occur.
 Vllasi did not agree, and claimed that nationalistic tensions would have remained no matter if Stambolić and Pavlović had triumphed.
 However, Vllasi also said in 2020 that "there certainly would not be so much bad blood and, most importantly, those who continue to promote Milošević's today".
 Al Jazeera Balkans has also said that some political scientists claimed that the 8th session could not have had a different outcome than the one it had.
 Radosavljević said that Stambolić would have likely "negotiated, instead of going into war" in regards to the Yugoslav Wars.
 On the other hand, Borisav Jović believes that the session had no impact on the dissolution of Yugoslavia.